OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-10.md

 ## Matthew 10:3

-Philip and Bartholomew; Thomas and Matthew the tax collector; James, son of Alphaeus, and Thaddaeus;
+Philip and Bartholomew; Thomas and Matthew, who was a tax collector; James, son of Alphaeus, and Thaddaeus;

 ## Matthew 10:4